The numbers

 There are two ways to read these numbers.
 The negative reading: Portugal is behind.
 The pragmatic reading: there is a window of opportunity.
 Companies that adopt AI now — while 88.5% of national competitors have not yet done so — gain direct competitive advantage.

 The cost of inaction is also changing.
-Since February 2025, the EU AI Act requires AI literacy from all companies using AI systems.
-Enforcement begins in August 2026.
+Since February 2025, the EU AI Act requires AI literacy from all companies using AI systems — an obligation already in force (the delay agreed in May 2026 covered only the high-risk rules, not literacy).
 Companies will have to deal with AI regardless — the question is whether they do so reactively or strategically.

 Don't know where to start?